keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 ## Annotate the KeptnApp resource

-To define the pre- and post-deployment evaluations to run, you must manually edit the [KeptnApp](../reference/crd-reference/app.md)
+To define the pre/post-deployment evaluations to run, you must manually edit the [KeptnApp](../reference/crd-reference/app.md)
 YAML file to provide an annotation